EddieSeven/TripCo/team/sprint4.md

 ## Plan

-Epics in the Sprint Backlog: #38, #96, #130, #131, #132, #133, #134, #135.
+Epics in the Sprint Backlog: #136, #130, #131, #132, #133

-Total planned tasks in the Sprint Backlog: *total number of issues in sprint backlog at start*
+Total planned tasks in the Sprint Backlog: 21

-Total story points in the Sprint Backlog: *total number of story points in sprint backlog at start*
+Total story points in the Sprint Backlog: 82

 ## Daily Scrums